SabakiHQ/Sabaki/README.md

 ## Web Version

 Sabaki has a `web` branch.
-It's a trimmed-down version of Sabaki that runs in a modern browser, but it's far from complete and many things are not working yet.
+It's a trimmed-down version of Sabaki that runs in any modern browser, but it's far from complete and many things are not working yet.

 ## Third Party Libraries